kunal-2308/kunal-2308/README.md

 I am a passionate Front-End React Developer with a knack for building dynamic, responsive websites and applications.
 I am currently working on various projects utilizing the MERN stack and always eager to learn new technologies.

 - 🔭 I’m currently working on [iNoteBook](https://github.com/kunal-2308/iNoteBook) - a platform for creating and managing notes.
-- 🌱 I’m currently learning DevOps and Machine Learning to enhance my skill set and adapt to the industry environment.
+- 🌱 I’m currently learning Backend, DevOps and Machine Learning to enhance my skill set and adapt to the industry environment.
 - 👯 I’m looking to collaborate on open-source projects and innovative ideas.
 - 💬 Ask me about React, JavaScript, MERN stack, or anything tech-related!
-- 📫 How to reach me: [Your Email](mailto:your.email@example.com)
+- 📫 How to reach me: [My Email](mailto:kunaltaware210@gmail.com)
 - ⚡ Fun fact: I enjoy solving challenging DSA problems and exploring new technologies.

 ## Skills